 The Far North Coast of NSW offers some of the most delicious dining options in Australia.
 Don’t believe us?
-Many of Australia’s most renowned chefs have made the move to the Byron Bay and Ballina hinterland, and more than a few have opened restaurants in the area.
-In addition, the area boasts some excellent growers and produce, not to mention some truly passionate foodies.
+Many of Australia’s most renowned chefs and restaurant owners have made the move to the Byron Bay and Ballina hinterland over the last few years and the area has long boasted some unique and forward thinking growers, suppliers and entrepreneurs, not to mention some truly passionate foodies.
 Put it all together and you have some truly unique and excellent dining options that will take you more than a few visits to work your way through.

 Whether it’s a healthy breakfast after your morning surf, a long lunch overlooking the rolling hills of the hinterland or a dinner showcasing the locally grown produce, you are spoilt for choice on the Northern Rivers.
 Here are some of our favourites.

-Literally on the beach, and just a 2-minute walk from Grandview Apartments Ballina, La Cucina Di Vino has unparalleled views of the sparkling blue Pacific Ocean.
+Literally on the beach, and just a 2-minute walk from Grandview Apartments Ballina, Capiche has unparalleled views of the sparkling blue Pacific Ocean.
 This Italian restaurant has great atmosphere and most importantly, delicious food.
 The perfect place for a sunset cocktail and some dolphin spotting.

 Shelly Beach Cafe

-Also just a two minute walk from Grandview Apartments is the Shelly Beach Cafe.
-Newly renovated, this cafe has some of the most delicious food in town, and is also licensed so you can have a cheeky drink before walking home to your apartment.
+Also just a two minute walk from Grandview Apartments is Shelly Beach Cafe.
+Recently renovated, this cafe has delicious food and is also licensed so you can have a beachside beverage before walking home to your apartment.
 It also has arguably some of the best views anywhere on the Far North Coast.

 Wharf Bar and Restaurant, Ballina

 Situated right on the Ballina River, the Wharf Bar and Restaurant is a perfect place to sit and watch the boats and activity on the water.
-Worth an extra mention are their yummy seafood starters and Woodfired Pizzas, and I will secretly tell you their Espresso Martinis in Happy Hour are a wonderful way to relax after a cruise on the river or shopping marathon.
+Don’t miss their yummy seafood starters and Woodfired Pizzas; and their Espresso Martinis are the perfect way to relax after a cruise on the river or shopping marathon.

 The Cove, Ballina

 The Cove is a reasonably new addition to the Ballina food scene, but it has quickly become a local favourite.
-This is one of those few venues that not only does breakfast, lunch and dinner but does each one of them as well as the other – and it’s not just me saying so… check out their reviews!
-With a modern industrial feel and a bar serving up some delicious twists on your favourite cocktails and some truly mouth-watering food.
+This is one of those few venues that not only does breakfast, lunch and dinner but does each one of them as well as the other.
+With a modern industrial feel, a bar serving up some delicious twists on your favourite cocktails and some truly mouth-watering food.
 The Cove is a must visit while you’re in Ballina.
 This author recommends the crispy skinned salmon 😉